 I am going to discuss a peaceful SQ No. 3, which is in four movements.
 The first opens with one of those bleak and introspective moods.
 A violin attempts to set up a melody to get the piece moving but it remains very static.
 After a brief cello passage the violin brilliantly paints a longing soundscape.
 After about three minutes, the atmosphere thickens and the violin jousts with the other voices.
 This is not sustained and we return to the violin, supported by murky interjections.
 Finally the violin soars above the ensemble for a moment before concluding the movement as a solo.

-The next movement is busy and the sound is of four equal voices scurrying about creating mildly abstract lines and a tempo to match them.
+The next movement is busy and the sound is one of four equal voices scurrying about creating mildly abstract lines and a tempo to match them.
 Things start to change as the intensity drops with the texture becoming lighter.
 The constant movement still prevails as each voice makes its contribution.
 There is a flurry near the end and the mood dissipates.
 The violin fades out to conclude.

 The third movement opens with a gentle atonal fugue.
 This is another very evocative mood.
 The composer seems to revel in wandering melodies and so far has not provided anything resembling a tempo.
 In Holmboe’s world, all voices are equal, with the occasional spirited violin phrase being the exception to the rule.